lukefleed/website/src/data/blog/memory-pt1.md

 This abstraction buys us two properties:

 1. **Isolation**: A pointer in process A cannot reference memory in process B. Dereferencing an unmapped address triggers a page fault, typically terminating the process.
+This is crucial for process-level security, a compromised or buggy process cannot read credentials from our browser or corrupt our kernel's data structures.
 2. **Portability**: Code does not need to know the physical memory topology of the machine it runs on.

-From our perspective as systems programmers, virtual memory means that the addresses we work with are translated by hardware before reaching DRAM.
+From our perspective, virtual memory means that the addresses we work with are translated by hardware before reaching DRAM.
 This translation has performance implications.
 TLB misses are expensive, but the abstraction holds: we operate on a contiguous address space that the OS manages for us.

 ### Alignment